 Although this case was recently filed, having dealt with big companies that discriminate in this manner against their employees, we have come to expect a lot of excuses from them.
 In Diane’s case, we expect Diane’s employer to argue that her performance was used as the basis for her termination and that disability had nothing to do with their decision.
 This is known as pretext – meaning that the employer is using the employee’s performance to hide the true reason for a termination, which in this case would be perceived disability.
 Courts are quick to notice such pretexts and rule in favor of mistreated employees.
 We will follow Diane’s case with interest in the coming months.

 Like Diane, if you feel that you are a victim of workplace disability discrimination, don’t hesitate to call the right attorney.
 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 Call our Ohio employment law attorneys at 866-797-6040.
-The best option is not to wait. the Spitz law firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+The best option is not to wait.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.